 A Résumé Unlike Anything the Game Has Seen

-Let’s list it out plainly: national champion, first overall pick, Rookie of the Year, third in Cy Young voting, Cy Young winner.
+Let’s list it out plainly: 2023 national champion at LSU, No. 1 overall pick, 2024 NL Rookie of the Year (with a 1.96 ERA in 23 starts), third in 2024 Cy Young voting, and now 2025 NL Cy Young winner — unanimous — at 22 years old.
 Not over eight seasons.
 Not over five.
-Over *two*.
-It's absurd.
+Over two.
+His 2024 rookie ERA of 1.96 was the lowest by a qualified starter since Jacob deGrom’s 1.70 in 2018.
+His 2025 ERA of 1.97 means he’s posted back-to-back sub-2.00 ERA seasons to start a career — something no pitcher in the modern era has done.
+It’s absurd.
 It shouldn’t be possible.
-Yet here we are, witnessing a pitcher who is accomplishing at warp speed what Hall of Famers built over lifetimes.
+Yet here we are, witnessing a pitcher accomplishing at warp speed what Hall of Famers built over lifetimes.

 The remarkable part?
 He hasn’t even reached his final form.
 Most pitchers don’t fully develop their command or pitch mix until 26–28.
 Skenes is ahead of the curve in every way.
 The fastball velocity hasn’t faded.
 The slider keeps improving.
 The changeup is gaining depth.
 His mound presence looks like that of a 10-year veteran.
 If this is his foundation, the peak could redefine the sport.